theuntamed839/AtomDB/AtomDB/Docs/Overview.md

 22. benchmark between partial mapping and full mapping of file.
 23. https://github.com/google/jimfs can be used for testing, its a in-memory files.
 24. Performances Tuning can be done with
-    1. using of better hash class for table in the sst chunks
+    1. using of better hash class for table in the org.g2n.atomdb.sst chunks
     2. use of full mmap of reading files.
 25. remove of contributors list.
 26. wherever possible convert to the latest java features. makes class and record and using sealed.
-27. can we utilize the async file io to read the block and keep while searching. so while searching we might encounter 2-3 files to search, here we can load in a async was. and the reading wont go waste as they will be cache and will be used by someone else.
+27. can we utilize the async file io to read the block and keep while searching. so while searching we might encounter 2-3 files to org.g2n.atomdb.search, here we can load in a async was. and the reading wont go waste as they will be cache and will be used by someone else.
 28. before release do benchmark based on the different writers and readers, see if the bufferedWriter is of any help when we have mmapped the file. since mmap does the same thing.
 29. can we use cleaner and cleanable apis for unmapping ? and also does unmap calls the gc ? and also can't we just learn all the maping and unmapping be done and call System.gc() when we close the class ?
 30. is common prefix adding any value ? need to do benchmark.